Petraea/dagobah-training/sessions/03-production-basics/ex4-apache.md

 - Serve other sites from the same server
 - Can provide authentication

+## Section 0 - Before you begin

+If you completed the nginx exercise, it will bound to port 80, which will prevent Apache from doing the same.
+You can stop nginx with `systemctl stop nginx` and then prevent it from starting automatically with `systemctl disable nginx`.

 ## Section 1 - Installation and basic configuration

 **Part 1 - Install Apache**